 Dental Implants vs. Dentures

 Living with missing teeth can be distressing in several ways, since patients are often unable to eat the food they love or talk and laugh with ease.
-Both traditional dentures and implant-supported dentures replace teeth, but feature vastly different functions and benefits.
-If you are considering replacing lost teeth, but are not sure which option is right for you, Dr. Jose Valenzuela, Jr. can describe the differences between dental implants vs. dentures during a consultation at his Los Algodones, Baja California, Mexico practice.
+Both traditional dentures and implant-supported dentures replace teeth but feature vastly different functions and benefits.
+If you are considering replacing lost teeth, but are not sure which option is right for you, Dr. Jose Valenzuela, Jr. can describe the differences between dental implants vs. dentures during a consultation at his dental office in Los Algodones, Mexico.

 Partial and Full Traditional Dentures